-He takes image bloat on the web as a personal insult, which is why he joined the Responsive Image community group and implemented the various responsive images features in Blink and WebKit.
+He takes image bloat on the web as a personal insult, which is why he joined the Responsive Images Community Group and implemented the various responsive images features in Blink and WebKit.
+That was his gateway drug into the wonderfully complex world of browsers and standards.

 When he’s not writing code, he’s probably slapping his bass, mowing the lawn in the French countryside, or playing board games with his family.